Hi, I’m Mia Aur.

-You are a bad boss being, and my hope is you feel supported as you face your everyday challenges.
+My hope is that you feel supported as you face day to day challenges.

 I’m passionate about wellness and community mental health.